muehmar/pojo-builder/README.md

   which the custom method should be used.
 * `@Ignore` Used to mark a field which should get ignored by the processor.
 Used particularly for fields which are instantiated withing the constructor and not present as argument in the constructor.
-* `@Nullable` Used to denote optional fields which can be nullable in case of absence
+* `@Nullable` Used to denote optional fields which can be nullable in case of absence.
+Can also be used in factory methods.
 * `@BuildMethod` Used to mark a method which is used to map the actual instance to another object used by the generated build method.